The sovereignty

 Thresholds are rough.
 The useful question is not "how much Bitcoin do I own" but "what happens if the current setup fails today."

 The goal is the right level for your stack size and your life.
-A solo-custody Coldcard with a metal seed backup in a safe is more robust than a complicated multisig you never test.
-A well-documented 2-of-3 with Unchained is more robust than a DIY 3-of-5 that your partner cannot unwind if you die.
+A solo-custody Coldcard with a metal seed backup in a safe is more reliable than a complicated multisig you never test.
+A well-documented 2-of-3 with Unchained is more reliable than a DIY 3-of-5 that your partner cannot unwind if you die.

 Complexity you do not understand is worse than simplicity you do.
 Every level above the one you can confidently operate increases the odds of losing coins through your own error, not an attacker's.